george-xiao/GeorgeChampBot/README.md

 ## Run Manually

-To run the bot directly on your local machine, the following dependencies have to be installed.
+To run the bot directly on your local machine, the additional dependencies have to be installed (on top the ones installed in [Getting Started](#getting-started)).

 ```
 sudo apt-get install -y python3 python3-dev python3-pip